 You can find additional resources geared specifically to Early Literacy and Summer Reading outcomes in the Application Guidelines Step by Step.

-If you have exciting things happening with Ready to Read, please let us know via email@example.com!
+If you have exciting things happening with Ready to Read, please let us know!
 We love hearing how things are working at your library!
-For official documentation purposes, every library will report on their funded Ready to Read projects.
-Report forms for 2020 grants open online November 1st, 2020 They will be due December 1st, 2020.
+You can e-mail us at firstname.lastname@example.org.
+For official documentation purposes, every library reports annually on their funded Ready to Read projects.
+Reports are due December 1st of any given year.

-Please submit concerns or complaints to Susan Westin, Program Manager for Library Support and Development Services, at firstname.lastname@example.org or 503-378-5435.
+Please submit concerns or complaints to Buzzy Nielsen, Program Manager for Library Support and Development Services, at email@example.com or 971-375-3486.
 Formal complaints will be forwarded to the State Librarian and the State Library Board and a response will be made.
 You may also reach out to members of the State Library Board.